kawf/kawf/lib/Upload/Upload.md

 **Best Practice:**
 - Always pass the full relative path (namespace + filename) to all uploader methods that operate on files or metadata (e.g., `load_metadata`, `save_metadata`, `delete`).
-- The uploader will handle appending `.json` for metadata and constructing the full URL as needed.
+- The uploader will handle constructing the full URL as needed.
+- For DAV, the uploader will handle prepending `config['path']` internally.

 **Example:**
 - Namespace: `kawf/1/1`